ash-project/ash/documentation/how_to/upgrade.md

 ---

 ## Significant Changes

-### Ash.Api is now Ash.Domain

-The previous name was often confusing as this is an overloaded term for many.
-To that end, `Ash.Api` has been renamed to `Ash.Domain`, which better fits our usage and concepts.

-#### What you'll need to change

-To make this change you will need to do two things:

-1. replace `Ash.Api` with `Ash.Domain` in your application
-2. replace places where an `:api` option is passed to a function with the `:domain` option.
-For example, `AshPhoenix.Form.for_create(..., api: MyApp.SomeApi)` should now be `AshPhoenix.Form.for_create(..., domain: MyApp.SomeDomain)`

----

 ### the `Domain` of a resource must now be known when constructing a changeset, query or action input